Criticism of Twelver Shia Islam: Fatimah's divine inspiration

-Sunnis argue that Fatimah never received divine revelations from Allah.
-According to the Twelver Shi'ite fifth Imam, however, this kind of revelation is not the revelation of prophethood but rather like the inspiration (ilham) which came to Mary (mother of Jesus), the mother of Moses and to the bee.
+Sunni scholars reject the notion that Fatimah received any form of divine communication after Muhammad's death, holding that prophethood and all its associated forms concluded with Muhammad.
+According to the Twelver Shi'ite fifth Imam, however, this kind of inspiration is not the revelation of prophethood but rather like the inspiration (ilham) which came to Mary (mother of Jesus), the mother of Moses and to the bee.